emuehlstein/dmrconfig_dm32/dm32_reference/read_connection.md

 | FF:AF:03 | FF | 00 | FF |
 | FF:BF:03 | FF | 5C | FF |

-## component locations and markers
+## Component locations and markers

 Anchors verified against the new serial captures and cross‑checked with `factory.data` and CSVs: